 How can I participate in one of the local farmers' markets?

 There are several local farmers' markets, including the Old Town Farm & Art Market, the Kansas Grown!
 Farmers' Markets, and several others.
 The Extension office is not responsible for the organization or running of any of these markets, although one of the Kansas Grown! markets is held on our grounds.
-For more information on all of our local markets and how to participate in them, please visit our Farmers' Markets page.
+Visit the ICT Food Circle website for more details, as well as contact information, for Sedgwick County Farmers' Markets.

 Can I sell _____ at a farmers' markets?

 Most fruits and vegetables that have not been processed in any way can be sold in Kansas at farmers' markets or at on-farm or roadside stands.
-The newly updated Food Safety for Farmers Market Vendors provides detailed information on the rules and regulations that govern farmers' market sales.
+The newly updated publication, Foods Sold Direct to Consumers in Kansas: Regulations and Food Safety Best Practices, provides detailed information on the rules and regulations that govern farmers' market sales.

 What is a high tunnel/hoophouse?
 Can I build a high tunnel in Sedgwick County?